Mohawk people: After the Revolution

-Teyoninhokovrawen (John Norton) played a prominent role in the War of 1812, leading Iroquois warriors from Grand River into battle against Americans.
+Teyoninhokarawen (John Norton) played a prominent role in the War of 1812, leading Haudenosaunee warriors from Grand River into battle against Americans.
 Norton was part Cherokee and part Scottish.

 After the American victory, the British ceded their claim to land in the colonies, and the Americans forced their allies, the Mohawks and others, to give up their territories in New York.
 Most of the Mohawks migrated to Canada, where the Crown gave them some land in compensation.
 The Mohawks at the Upper Castle fled to Fort Niagara, while most of those at the Lower Castle went to villages near Montreal.

-Joseph Brant led a large group of Iroquois out of New York to what became the reserve of the Six Nations of the Grand River, Ontario.
+Joseph Brant led a large group of Haudenosaunee out of New York to what became the reserve of the Six Nations of the Grand River, Ontario.
 Brant continued as a political leader of the Mohawks for the rest of his life.
 This land extended 100 miles from the head of the Grand River to the head of Lake Erie where it discharges.
 Another Mohawk war chief, John Deseronto, led a group of Mohawk to the Bay of Quinte.
 Other Mohawks settled in the vicinity of Montreal and upriver, joining the established communities (now reserves) at Kahnawake, Kanesatake, and Akwesasne.

-On November 11, 1794, representatives of the Mohawk (along with the other Iroquois nations) signed the Treaty of Canandaigua with the United States, which allowed them to own land there.
+On November 11, 1794, representatives of the Mohawk (along with the other Haudenosaunee nations) signed the Treaty of Canandaigua with the United States, which allowed them to own land there.

 The Mohawks fought as allies of the British against the United States in the War of 1812.

 20th century to present

-In 1971, the Mohawk Warrior Society, also Rotisken’rakéhte in the Mohawk language, was founded in Kahnawake.
+In 1971, the Mohawk Warrior Society or Rotisken’rakéhte was founded in Kahnawake.
 The duties of the Warrior Society are to use roadblocks, evictions, and occupations to gain rights for their people, and these tactics are also used among the warriors to protect the environment from pollution.
 The notable movements started by the Mohawk Warrior Society have been the Oka Crisis blockades in 1990 and the Caledonia Ontario, Douglas Creek occupation of a construction site in summer of 2006.

 On May 13, 1974, at 4:00 a.m, Mohawks from the Kahnawake and Akwesasne reservations repossessed traditional Mohawk land near Old Forge, New York, occupying Moss Lake, an abandoned girls camp.
 The New York state government attempted to shut the operation down, but after negotiation, the state offered the Mohawk some land in Miner Lake, where they have since settled.

 The Mohawks have organized for more sovereignty at their reserves in Canada, pressing for authority over their people and lands.
 Tensions with the Quebec provincial and national governments have been strained during certain protests, such as the Oka Crisis in 1990.

 In 1993, a group of Akwesasne Mohawks purchased 322 acres of land in the Town of Palatine in Montgomery County, New York which they named Kanatsiohareke.
 It marked a return to their ancestral land.